Catherine Wolfram is a Visiting Professor at the Harvard Kennedy School, on leave from UC Berkeley.

 From March 2021 to October 2022, she served as the Deputy Assistant Secretary for Climate and Energy Economics at the U.S. Treasury.

 At UC Berkeley, she is the Cora Jane Flood Professor of Business Administration.
 From 2019 to 2021, she served as the Associate Dean for Academic Affairs at the Haas School of Business.

-She is also the Faculty Director of the Energy Institute at Haas and of The E2e Project, a research organization focused on energy efficiency.
-She is the Program Director of the National Bureau of Economic Research's Environment and Energy Economics Program and an affiliated faculty member in the Agriculture and Resource Economics department and the Energy and Resources Group at Berkeley.
+Before leaving for government services, she was the Program Director of the National Bureau of Economic Research's Environment and Energy Economics Program, Faculty Director of The E2e Project, a research organization focused on energy efficiency and a research affiliate at the Energy Institute at Haas.
+She was also an affiliated faculty member of in the Agriculture and Resource Economics department and the Energy and Resources Group at Berkeley.

 She received a PhD in Economics from MIT in 1996 and an AB from Harvard in 1989.
 Before joining the faculty at UC Berkeley, she was an Assistant Professor of Economics at Harvard.